dantas-arthur/3ds-qrcode-generator/README.md

 ## Purpose:

 The purpose of this repository is to make the process of installing games on the Nintendo 3DS a bit easier.
 As you may already know, when we install a game by moving files to the internal storage of the 3DS, it costs twice the internal memory (the space consumed by the ```.cia``` file and the space needed to install the game).
 Even if you select the option to delete the ```.cia``` file after installation, personally speaking, it is quite inconvenient to have to delete a file that I would like to keep.
 Considering these issues, I decided to create a simple script that generates a QR code so that I can install a game in a much more convenient way.
-"But why use Google Drive?"
+"But why use Google Drive and Internet Archive?"
 Simply to keep the files secure in a cloud service, and I can also save the memory of my devices.

 ## How to use: